sheran/pcre2-zig/README.md

 ### How to test

-Clone the repo and then use `pcre([]const u8: pattern, []const u8 subject)`.
-Where `pattern` is your needle and `subject` is your haystack.

-Then do `zig build run` to get results.
-Noted that you can only test UTF-8 strings at the moment.
+Clone the repo and then do `zig build run` to get results.
+You can change the pattern and the subject in the code.
+Note that you can only test UTF-8 strings at the moment.

 ### What good is this?

 Consider this repo more as a reference than anything else.
 There is a lot more testing that needs to be done.
-Of particular note will be:

-* How to integrate PCRE2 into Zig using the `build.zig` file.
-(PCRE2 already has a build.zig in its repo!)
-* How to use PCRE2 from within Zig.
-I find that writing the C first and then translating works best for me.
+It will be interesting to match a few of the go Regexp APIs.

 Pull requests always welcome.